'Dating Rust-Out' Is Real & It’s Ruining My Love Life

 Advertisement

 “There is no simple way to answer this,” Ben-Ari replied.
 “It is complex; it can be all [your] suggested reasons.
-There are a number of unconscious processes that are involved in partner selection.
+There are several unconscious processes that are involved in partner selection.
 [Then, there’s] the challenging [belief] that a better partner is [a] swap away [and] that we need to find ‘the soul mate’.”

 There’s something to be said for this.
 In her book, Dear Dolly: On Love, Life and Friendship, writer Dolly Alderton writes about our collective equation of a successful relationship with an eternal one.
 ‘If we meet someone who feels right for us, we have been told it means we should be with them until the day we die,’ she writes.
 ‘If this is how we view relationships, how is anyone ever going to commit to anyone in their twenties?’
 Cue: people experiencing dating rust-out because either we, or the people sitting opposite us on dates, are equating a spark with meeting someone we can see ourselves living out our days with.